 - Log in to Disney+ and start watching a movie or television show.

-- Once the program starts streaming, a box icon will appear on the upper right side of the screen along with the rest of the player UI.
+- Once the program starts streaming, a box icon will appear on the upper right side of the screen and the player UI.
 Click it.

 - You will see the language selection menu.
 Use that to choose your desired language and subtitle options.